Welcome to My Website!

 eat at all of New York Magazine's "Cheap Eats."
 To aid me in

 my quest, I created these Google Maps (see the 2007 Edition

 to the restaurants with green place markers.)

-- Playing for Stanford Prison Experiment since 2007.
+- Playing for Stanford Prison Experiment from 2007 to 2010.
 See their website.